kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Normally we consider running and walking as being idle, which does not advance the framebar forward.
 ; The framebar only advances when one of the players is "busy".
-; If this is set to true, then one player running or walking will be treated same way as "busy" and will advance the framebar. considerRunAndWalkNonIdle = true
+; If this is set to true, then one player running or walking will be treated same way as "busy" and will advance the framebar. considerRunAndWalkNonIdle = false

 ; Specify true or false.
 ; Normally we consider crouching as being idle, which does not advance the framebar forward.
 ; The framebar only advances when one of the players is "busy".
 ; If this is set to true, then one player crouching or walking will be treated same way as "busy" and will advance the framebar.
-; A dummy who is crouching automatically due to training settings will still not be considered "busy" no matter what. considerCrouchNonIdle = true
+; A dummy who is crouching automatically due to training settings will still not be considered "busy" no matter what. considerCrouchNonIdle = false

 ; Specify true or false
 ; This controls whether a character being knocked down, waking up or air recovering causes the framebar to advance forward (if you're also idle).